apollographql/rover/docs/source/ci-cd.md

 You can use Rover in any CI/CD environment that uses a Rover-supported operating system (Linux, MacOS, or Windows).
 Most commonly, this is to run [schema checks](https://www.apollographql.com/docs/studio/schema-checks/) with [`rover graph check`](./graphs/#checking-schema-changes) or [`rover subgraph check`](./subgraphs/#checking-subgraph-schema-changes).

 Rover can be installed like many other CLI tools, but the installation method varies depending on which provider you're using.
-We've included instructions for two of the most common CI/CD providers, [CircleCI](https://circleci.com/), [GitHub Actions](https://github.com/features/actions) and [BitBucket Pipelines](https://bitbucket.org/product/features/pipelines).
+We've included instructions for two of the most common CI/CD providers, [CircleCI](https://circleci.com/), [GitHub Actions](https://github.com/features/actions) and [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines).

 > If you're using Rover with a CI/CD provider not listed here, we'd love for you to share the steps by opening an [issue](https://github.com/apollographql/rover/issues/new/choose) or [pull request](https://github.com/apollographql/rover/compare)!